 I don’t storyboard.
 I usually try to approach it like a photo shoot where you have all the elements and then you get there and just see.
 There’s certain things I really picture while I’m writing, like the opening shot.
 That was really clear to me.
 I know they contradict each other, but I feel like the writing is very precise, because it’s so simple.
 I try to also be intuitive and open when I’m on set.
 Does that make sense?

 Yeah.
 I like working in a more loose way, where you’re responding to the actors.
 You don’t know once you get there if the light might look great on the balcony or the actors just feel more comfortable sitting somewhere else.
 I’m not one of those rigid directors who has it all planned out, although I have a clear picture of how I want it to feel.

 Obviously, you have a very identifiable style.
-I’ve talked to a few filmmakers about this, but can you talk about the challenge of staying invisible behind the camera and not calling attention to yourself?
+I’ve talked to a few filmmakers about this, but can you talk about the challenge of staying invisible behind the camera and the filmmaking not calling attention to itself?